adaptive-intelligent-robotics/Uncertain_Quality_Diversity/README.md

 	- reevaluation of the archive, either using the average or the median, giving back Corrected repertoire and Variance repertoire
 	- reevaluation of the archive in the specific case of Deep-Grid using in-cell selector, either using the average or the median, giving back Corrected repertoire and Variance repertoire
 - The following tasks that are not provided in the original QDax library:
+	- The [UQD Benchmark tasks](https://arxiv.org/abs/2304.12454) based on the arm tasks
 	- Noisy Rastrigin and noisy Sphere, adding Gaussian noise on the fitness and descriptor
 	- Hexapod Omni with reward from [this paper](https://direct.mit.edu/evco/article/24/1/59/1004?casa_token=bZvw7OK9LDoAAAAA:sAvo7rRM3pCk3he3ZW_v_KSPQ44ESToFbDm0-A_s179y8o6RfowglpsTnQDJwlXlOjKIke3o) controlled using open-loop controllers as described in the paper
 	- Hexapod Omni with reward from [this paper](https://direct.mit.edu/evco/article/24/1/59/1004?casa_token=bZvw7OK9LDoAAAAA:sAvo7rRM3pCk3he3ZW_v_KSPQ44ESToFbDm0-A_s179y8o6RfowglpsTnQDJwlXlOjKIke3o) controlled using closed-loop NN policies